interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 In this homework you will using advancements in NLP to improve your game.
 Using different NLP methods, you will

 1. Improve your parser using WordNet.
-2. Improve your parser with another NLP technology.
+2. Improve your parser with word embeddings.
-2. Add a new game-play experience.
+3. Incorporate another NLP technology or add a new game-play experience.

-We have put together sample code for a number of methods in NLP that you might find useful or interesting.
-These include:

-* Wordnet
-* Dependency parsing
-* Coreference Resolution
-* Parse-of-Speech Tasgging
-* Semantic role labeling
-* Named entity recognition
-* Sentiment classification
-* Word concreteness classification
-* Style classification
-* Word embeddings

-You are of course welcome to explore other concepts from NLP beyond this list.
+The first two parts are structured walkthroughs.
+The 3rd part is open-ended and allows you to apply your creativity.

-### Task 1: Improve your Parser with WordNet
+## Task 1: Improve your Parser with WordNet

 We will start by improving the coverage of the parser in your text adventure game, so that it can handle a variety of user input instead of just a single hard-coded command.
 This will allow the player to use other words than what you used when you wrote the command.
 For example, "Toss/throw/chuck the stick" will all resolve to the same command.